Contractors & Visitors

 - Working at heights (including scaffolding, EWP, ladders with risk of <2m fall)

 Download a Hot Work Permit and Risk Assessment.

 If you require fire systems to be isolated, please follow the below procedures.

 - Lismore & NMSC: Complete the Fire Impairment Request Form each time you wish to isolate a fire system.
 If you do not have access to the form contact Property Services.

 - Gold Coast: Send an email with your fire impairment request details to the Gold Coast Site Supervisor.

-An Restricted Access Permit will be provided by the Manager, Minor & Capital Works or Contractor Compliance Officer prior to works.
-This permit and any other safty dodumentation must be completed and return at least 2 hours prior to work commencing as it will require Site Supervisor review and approval.
-A final copy will be returned once it approved and at this stage works will be allwoed to commence.
+A Restricted Access Permit will be provided by the Manager, Minor & Capital Works or Contractor Compliance Officer prior to work.
+This permit and any other safety documentation must be completed and returned at least 2 hours prior to work commencing as it will require Site Supervisor review and approval.
+A final copy will be returned once it is approved and at this stage, work will be allowed to commence.

 For more information regarding asbestos at SCU, please visit our Hazard Management webpage.

 All SCU engaged Visitors must complete a SCU Visitor Induction.
 To accommodate the wide variety of SCU Visitors and to ensure each visitor is appropriately inducted to safely work / study at our campuses, the Property Services Visitor Induction has been broken into TWO categories.
 The SCU staff member engaging your services and supervising your visit is called your SCU Staff Supervisor - these SCU Staff Supervisors will determine which of the below inductions will apply to you.